Abbotsford ferry wharf

-Abbotsford ferry wharf is located on the southern side of the Parramatta River serving the Sydney suburb of Abbotsford.
-It served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
-The single wharf is served by RiverCat, River and Parramatta River class ferries.
+Abbotsford ferry wharf is located on the southern side of the Parramatta River in the Sydney suburb of Abbotsford.
+It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

 History

 A wharf at the present site was the southern end of Bedlam's Ferry, which existed from at least 1834.
 It was part of the historic route of the Great North Road, which continued on the north bank from Bedlam Point Wharf.
+In 1995 the Government of New South Wales announced the wharf woud be rebuilt.
+This was completed on 23 July 1998 when the rebuilt wharf was opened by Minister for Transport Carl Scully.

-An upgrade of the ferry wharf was completed in 2018.
+An upgrade to make the wharf compliant with the Disability Discrimination Act was completed on 5 June 2018 when reopened by Minister for Transport Andrew Constance.